nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   e.g. if the command specifies `exit 123`, it will be interpreted as `exit`.

 </div>

+### Navigate to the Root Context
+Sets the current context to the root context

+Format: `nav`

+### Navigate Relatively
+Navigates relative to the current context to a module or lecture context

+Format: `nav {module_code / lecture_name}`
+- `module_code` has to belong to an existing module that is a child of the current context
+- `lecture_name` has to belong to an existing lecture that is a child of the current context

+### Navigate Directly
+Navigates directly to the specified module or lecture context

+Format: `nav /mod {module_code / lecture_name} [/lec {lecture_name}]`
+- `module_code` has to belong to an existing module
+- `lecture_name` has to belong to an existing lecture

+### Navigate Backwards
+Navigates to the parent context of the current context

+Format: `navb`

 ### Add a Module
 Adds a module to Le Tracker